Home

 The "Perfect" Manhattan

-Another Restaurant Drink Recipe
+Another Restaurant Cocktail Recipe

-Same as above but use a 1/4 ounce of Both Sweet & Dry Vermouth.
+Same as above but use a 1/4 ounce of both Sweet & Dry Vermouth.

 Enjoy your Manhattan and the company of those you share it with!